jamesesguerra/markdown_notes/notes/SIPC/Programming Across Paradigms.md

 ### factory

-Pure functions are like factories in that factories receive raw materials trcusk and then at the end of the day, something is assembled and trucks bring them out.
+Pure functions are like factories in that factories receive raw materials trucks and then at the end of the day, something is assembled and trucks bring them out.
 Assembly lines do one specialized task and the raw materials flow through them and gets transformed in little ways.

 ## 4. declarative programming